A Guide to Alcohol and Drug Rehab Treatment In London

 What Is AA?

 Alcoholic Anonymous (AA) provides support to individuals who have a desire to quit alcohol.
 They offer a person-centric service and sponsorship to help you work through the 12-steps.
 Meetings are open to anyone who has a genuine desire to stop abusing alcohol and maintain abstinence.
 Studies have shown that people who attend meetings regularly are more likely to maintain abstinence than those who attempt to quit on their own.
 Locations in the City Tottenham, Balham, Highbury, Euston and Earl’s Court.

 Types of Counselling

 One-to-One This is the most commonly known type of therapy.
 It involves a counselling session between therapist and patient in the same room.
 It may be held in an office, coffee shop, garden or any place where the patient feels most comfortable.
 Face-to-face therapy includes techniques such as motivational interviewing, simple yet effective QnA or unloading where the client releases whats been on there mind causing anxiety, fear, sadness etc… before the therapist interprets this and helps the client to uncover the root issue.

 Online This includes all counselling services provided through the internet.
 It includes sessions via emails, Skype, and support group chat rooms such as SMART Recovery online support groups.
 It is easy, convenient, and promotes anonymity.

 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

-Several trains commute between London and the rest of the UK, including Wales, Scotland.
-Train stations include Euston, Marylebone, Charing Cross, Kings Cross and Victoria train stations.
-Flying into London is easy; airports include London Stansted, Gatwick and Heathrow International airports.
+Several trains commute between London and the rest of the UK, including Wales and Scotland.
+Train stations include Euston, Marylebone, Charing Cross, Kings Cross and Victoria.
+There are also numerous bus companies servicing the area.